Is Your Forage Certified Weed Free?

 Are you a forage producer interested in helping prevent the spread of invasive species?
 If so, read more about Alberta's Certified Weed Free Forage program, how you can participate, and how the Alberta Invasive Species Council (AISC) will help you sell your forage!

 The County of Barrhead is currently one of 17 rural municipalities participating in this program.

-Invasive species, such as terrestrial invasive plants, are detrimental to Alberta’s economy and environment.
+Environmental Benefits: Invasive plants are detrimental to Alberta’s economy and environment.
 They degrade natural areas, decrease biodiversity, and reduce food and habitat for wildlife.
-Economically, they cost Alberta an estimated $1 billion each year.
-Contaminated hay is one means by which invasive plants are spread.
-To address this, the AISC intends to promote the Alberta Certified Weed Free Forage program to potential buyers and help producers sell their Certified Weed Free Forage.
+Contaminated hay is one method that invasive plants spread.

-- Invasive species may be present in a field certified as weed free if there are no propagative plant parts (e.g. flowers, seed heads, root fragments) present.
+- Invasive species may be present in a field certified as weed free, as long as there are no propagative plant parts (e.g. flowers, seed heads, root fragments) present.

 - AISC maintains a publicly available list of producers with Certified Weed Free Forage inventory.
 This list is updated frequently, available on the AISC website.
 Contact AISC to be added to this list.